Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Approach

 This diagram allows us to define target causal estimands such as \( E[O \mid do(T)] \) (i.e., the deconfounded distribution after adjustment), which represents the expected model outcome under an intervention on \( T \).
 In practice, causal models are often specified by experts, derived from controlled experiments, or inferred using causal discovery algorithms \cite{gong2024causal,varando2024pairwise}, which themselves rely on statistical associations in the observed data.
 We begin with a hypothesized causal model that assumes protected attributes act as confounders and explore different scenarios within this structure.
 Even when based on assumptions, such models provide a structured framework for reasoning under interventions, something that correlational methods often fail to do, especially in the presence of confounding (as illustrated by Simpson's paradox \cite{simpson2022judea}).
 For instance, in Section \ref{sec:case-study-1}, we consider the possibility that a loan applicant's status influences the credit amount requested, an entirely plausible scenario in practice.
 The outcome $O$ may be either the model prediction $\hat{Y}$ or a derived quantity $g(\hat{Y})$.
 For example, in time-series settings, we define $O = |\hat{Y} - Y|$ as the residual error.
 This lets us ask: ``Does a certain input perturbation systematically worsen performance for a particular group?''.

-\subsubsection{Rating Metrics}
+\subsubsection{Rating metrics}

 While RDE builds on prior rating methods, it repositions their function.
 Earlier works primarily used ratings to compare model performance across input conditions.
 RDE instead uses them as part of a structured explanation workflow: formulating a question (e.g., ``Does treatment \textit{T} affect outcome \textit{O}?''), selecting a baseline, applying a metric, and interpreting the result as a potential explanation.
 This gives ratings an explanatory role, especially in helping stakeholders reason about model bias, instability, or robustness under different conditions.
-We use three metrics, each designed to answer a specific kind of question; their complete definitions are provided in Appendix \ref{app:rde-metrics}.
+We use three metrics, each designed to answer a specific kind of question.
+The full implementation details are in Appendix \ref{app:rde-metrics}.

-\textbf{1.
-Weighted Rejection Score (WRS):} WRS quantifies statistical differences in outcomes across protected groups using Student’s $t$-test at multiple confidence levels (e.g., 95\%, 75\%, 60\%).
-A weighted count of rejections across these thresholds yields the final score.
-WRS is especially useful in settings where the treatment is uniform (e.g., no variation in intervention across groups), such as in our forecasting use case (Section \ref{sec:case-study-2}).

-\textbf{2.
-Average Treatment Effect (ATE):} ATE estimates the causal effect of a treatment on model outcome, averaged over the population.
-We use propensity score matching (PSM) for deconfounding to improve estimation where needed \cite{rosenbaum1983central}.

-\textbf{3.
-Deconfounded Impact Estimation (DIE \%):} DIE \% quantifies the degree of confounding by measuring the percentage difference between the unadjusted ATE and the ATE estimated after adjusting for the protected attribute (deconfounding).

-These metrics serve different explanatory roles: \textbf{WRS} answers ``Are outcomes distributed differently across protected attribute groups?''; \textbf{ATE}: answers ``Does a treatment cause an outcome change?''; \textbf{DIE \%}: answers ``Is the observed effect real or driven by confounding?''
+\textbf{Weighted Rejection Score (WRS).} Let $Z$ have $m$ groups and let $\mathcal{C}=\{c_1,\dots,c_K\}$ be a set of confidence levels (e.g., 95\%,75\%,60\%), with corresponding weights $w_k$.
+For each unordered pair $(a,b)$ of groups and each confidence level $c_k$ compute the two-sample $t$-test statistic $t_{ab}^{(k)}$ and define the indicator